Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 They are a favourite species for we underwater photographers since, as ambush hunters, they remain still even when annoying divers are flashing lights in their eyes or when a crab is sitting on their heads (see below).

-I hope that your sense of wonder is also stimulated in realizing that the Red Irish Lords are able to change their colour, pattern and shading to match their surroundings!
+I hope that your sense of wonder is further stimulated in realizing that the Red Irish Lords are able to change even the colour of the flecks in their eyes to match their surroundings!

-Slide show below gives a further sense of the diversity of colour and camouflage in this species.
+Slide show and gallery of photos below give a further sense of the diversity of colour and camouflage in this species.

 3 Responses to “In the Eye of the Lord (the Red Irish Lord that is!)”